mindsmiths/docs/docs/Basic Agents: Tutorials/Armory Onboarding Tutorial/using-armory.md

 end
 ```

-Finally, run the code with ```forge run``` and click on the Armory URL you got when running armory-admin setup.
+You are now ready to run!
+Start the platform with ```forge run``` and click on the Armory URL you got when running `armory-admin setup`.
 Don't worry, in case you lost it, the format is: ```http://8000.YOUR WEB IDE LINK```.
+You can see this link in your `.env` file located at the root of your project.

 Cool!
-Now that you have the setup to toy around with, we can take a closer look at what Armory actually is.
+Now that you have the setup to toy around with, we can take a closer look at what you can do with Armory.